katzelad/wolt-notifier/README.md

-Notifies when a Wolt restaurant is online.
+A Firefox extension which notifies you when a Wolt restaurant is taking orders.